junxit/us-congress-bills-116/metadata.md

 - 2019-07-19 — Received in the House.
 - 2019-07-19 — Referred to the Committee on Science, Space, and Technology, and in addition to the Committee on Foreign Affairs, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2019-07-19 — Referred to the Committee on Science, Space, and Technology, and in addition to the Committee on Foreign Affairs, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2020-01-06 — By Senator Wicker from Committee on Commerce, Science, and Transportation filed written report.
+Report No. 116-194.
+- 2020-01-06 — By Senator Wicker from Committee on Commerce, Science, and Transportation filed written report.
+Report No. 116-194.
+- 2020-12-16 — Considered under suspension of the rules. (consideration: CR H7219-7222)
+- 2020-12-16 — DEBATE - The House proceeded with forty minutes of debate on S. 1694.
+- 2020-12-16 — Motion to reconsider laid on the table Agreed to without objection.
+- 2020-12-16 — Ms. Horn, Kendra S. moved to suspend the rules and pass the bill, as amended.
+- 2020-12-16 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H7219-7220)
+- 2020-12-16 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H7219-7220)
+- 2020-12-16 — The title of the measure was amended.
+Agreed to without objection.